Frequently Asked Questions

 The Department of Business Affairs & Consumer Protection (BACP) offers business education workshops every Wednesday and Friday.
 Workshops vary each month and are conducted by City Officials, experts, and partner business organizations.
 All workshops are free, and open to the public.
 Workshops are held at BACP's offices located in Room 805 and Room 1103 at City Hall, 121 N. LaSalle St., Chicago, IL 60602.
 The calendar of workshops can be found here.

 The Department of Procurement Services (DPS) hosts numerous free workshops and events throughout the year so you can learn about the procurement process.
 These classes are offered monthly or quarterly and provide opportunities for greater knowledge on governmental contracting policies and procedures in order to increase competition and minority and women-owned business utilization on City contracts.
-The calendar of workshops for 2019 can be found here.
+The calendar of workshops can be found here.

 To learn more about the assistance available to Chicagoans interested in owning their own business, visit the online Small Business Center.